 I run the controlling software on an Intel NUC.
 It just seemed to be the right combination of versatility (x64, quite a bit of RAM, SATA and M.2) and size (it’s tiny!).
 It’s essentially my “personal data center”.

-“Xiaomi”ish Yeelight bulbs: RGBW in the living room, W everywhere else.
+“Xiaomi”ish Yeelight bulbs: RGBW in the living room, amber-whites everywhere else.
 Most of them are hooked up to motion sensors and shut off automatically when the system thinks they’re no longer needed.
 Tuning this to root out the false positives took a while.